MarcoWue/ExcelDropDown/README.md

 Usage
 -----

+Open the demo *.xlsm* file to see how ExcelDropDown works.

-Note: ExcelDropDown needs activated macros to work!
+**Note:** ExcelDropDown needs activated macros to work!

  Do the following to use ExcelDropDown in your Excel workbook.
  These steps are only required once per workbook.